Common Wet Scrubber Problems & Step-by-Step Troubleshooting Guide 2026

 ΔP Trend Pattern Cause Root Mechanism Corrective Action

-Sudden jump — ΔP rises 30–50% within 24–48 hours Blockage Crystallized salts, particulate accumulation, or packing fragment lodged in the support grid Shut down, flush bed with clean water, inspect for the source of the blockage
+Sudden jump — relative to a normalized commissioned baseline Blockage Crystallized salts, particulate accumulation, or packing fragment lodged in the support grid Shut down, flush bed with clean water, inspect for the source of the blockage

-Gradual rise — ΔP increases 5–10% per month over 3–6 months Fouling Scale deposition from dissolved salts (CaCO₃, CaSO₄) on packing surface; biological growth (algae) when pH is 7–9 Clean packing with appropriate solution (5% HCl for carbonate scale, 5% NaOH for sulfate scale); increase blowdown rate
+Gradual rise — normalized trend confirmed across comparable loads Fouling Scale deposition from dissolved salts (CaCO₃, CaSO₄) on packing surface; biological growth (algae) when pH is 7–9 Clean packing with appropriate solution (5% HCl for carbonate scale, 5% NaOH for sulfate scale); increase blowdown rate

-Sharp spike then partial recovery Collapse Packing support grid failure or thermal softening of packing above 80°C; fragments settle briefly then shift under gas flow Shut down immediately; inspect support grid; replace collapsed packing and damaged grid
+Sharp spike then partial recovery Collapse Possible support, packing, thermal, hydraulic, or installation damage; verify by safe inspection Shut down immediately; inspect support grid; replace collapsed packing and damaged grid

 Intermittent fluctuation Liquid holdup Flooding at high gas flows — liquid accumulates in the bed, ΔP spikes, then drains when flow drops Reduce gas velocity; increase column diameter or switch to larger packing size